jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

 ============================

-Via the ``applier.controls`` object you can set various GDAL config options (e.g. :meth:`~hubdc.applier.Applier.setGDALCacheMax`) to handle the trade of between processing times and memory consumption::
+Via the ``applier.controls`` object you can set various GDAL config options (e.g. :meth:`~hubdc.applier.ApplierControls.setGDALCacheMax`) to handle the trade of between processing times and memory consumption::

     applier = Applier()